pachyderm/pachyderm/doc/deployment/migrations.md

 Most importantly, you need to ensure that your cluster is "at rest" when you run `pachctl migrate`.
 That is, there shouldn't be any ongoing activities that are changing the state of the cluster.
 Examples would be running jobs or ongoing `put-file` requests.

-*Due to technical reasons, if you have a pipeline that specifies more than one environment variables in its pipeline spec, the first job that the pipeline spawns after the migration will re-process all input.*
+*Note: For v1.4 pipelines that specify environment variables in their pipeline specs, you will unfortunately need to reprocess all data for those pipelines as part of the v1.5 migration.
+This will automatically happen as part of the first job that spawns after the migration.
+Sorry for inconvenience.*

 ## Backup